 You can further investigate the submitted paperwork to check the clinical data by clicking the ‘Summary’ link.

-Complete and Updated List of All FDA Cleared Light-Based Hair Removal for Home Use
+The Complete List of All FDA Cleared Light-Based Hair Removal for Home Use (2018 Update)

 Without further ado, here are the latest IPL and laser hair removal devices for home use:

 Summary Table of FDA Cleared At-Home IPL Hair Removal

 FDA cleared: Yes

 Home Skinovations Ltd. is the company behind the brand Silk’n, which was the first at-home IPL hair removal system to be FDA-cleared back in 2008.
 The company was founded in 2006 in Yokneam, Israel and is currently a leading developer of aesthetic and cosmetic devices which focus on anti-aging and hair removal treatments.

 Their flagship product for light-based hair removal system is Silk’n, which uses their patented Home Pulsed Light (HPL); a type of IPL technology specifically designed for a safe home use.
 Currently, Silk’n’s light-based hair removal products are being marketed throughout the region of North America, Europe, Asia and Australia.

 As of 2017, Silk’n has several HPL devices being marketed, depending on the region.
 Their current list of devices consists of: